-The Importance of Bennifer: Why Jennifer Lopez and Ben Affleck Hanging Out Drove the Internet Wild - E!
+The History of Bennifer: Why Jennifer Lopez and Ben Affleck Getting Back Together Is Still So Special - E!
 Online

 "I just started sobbing.
 Crying.
 I was like 'Oh!
 My God!'"
 Lopez continued.
 "I had cried a lot over sadness over the years.
 And for the first time in my life, I cried incredible purging tears of happiness.
 It was the most cleansing feeling and the most wonderful feeling I had ever had."

-She was also too bowled over by the ring, her favorite color being pink, to answer at first, Lopez recalled with a laugh.
-"I was like, 'Oh!
+She was also too bowled over by the ring, her favorite color being pink, to answer at first.
+Lopez recalled with a laugh, "I was like, 'Oh!
 Yeah!
 Yeah!
 Yes!
 Yes!'"

 She said that, while she'd been married twice before, she couldn't wait to finally be in a marriage.

-"This is not to take anything away from Cris or Ojani [Noa, husband no. 1], who are wonderful people and who I loved very much—but I think it more had to do with me," she explained, "being in such a crazy life and needing a sense of security."
+"This is not to take anything away from Cris or Ojani [Noa, husband No. 1 from February 1997 till June 1998], who are wonderful people and who I loved very much—but I think it more had to do with me," she explained, "being in such a crazy life and needing a sense of security."

 She knew somehow that being with Affleck was different because, Lopez said, "I was just more scared...It was too powerful...Whereas before, it was almost I had control of things, so I wasn't afraid to kind of be in there, in the fire."
 But "this time it was just smothering me and— so hot, you know, that it was just like—it made me afraid."